peux-os-sic/Peux-Bspwm/details.md

-Peux OS Bspwm 21.05 configurations.
-You must install the "bspwm" "sxhkd" first in order for this to work.
-The default panel is tint2, so you might need "tint2" package as well unless you decide to stick with a different panel such as Polybar.
-The repository can be found at
+Peux OS Bspwm 21.04 configurations.
+You would be prompted to install the required packages first.
+The repository can be found at https://github.com/peux-os-sic/Peux-Bspwm.